About this release

 Previously, there was no option related to USB auto-redirection settings to set the end user preferences.
 As administrators control these policies, the end user has to manually redirect required USB devices on every session launch.

 Starting with the 2301 version, the end user can select a preference for auto-redirection for any USB device within a Virtual Desktop session.
 Citrix Workspace app now provides app-level settings, where the end user can control the USB auto-redirection.
-The end user can set preferences and can save the setting across session launches.
+The end user can set preferences and can save the settings across session launches.

 There are two options: one at the session launch and the other while the session is ongoing.